 1997: Mercy Corps provides clothing and bedding to thousands of people in Azerbaijan who lost their homes during war with Armenia.

-1998: Hurricane Mitch strikes Guatemala, Honduras and Nicaragua; Mercy Corps provides $3 million in assistance.
-Mercy Corps joins with Pax World Service to expand its peace and civil society initiatives.
-Mercy Corps also establishes Mercy Corps Northwest, its first initiative in the US, which helps low-income populations in Oregon and Washington through microenterprise development and self-employment.
+1998: Mercy Corps provides $3 million in assistance after Hurricane Mitch strikes Guatemala, Honduras and Nicaragua.
+Mercy Corps also establishes Mercy Corps Northwest, its first initiative in the U.S., to help low-income populations in Oregon and Washington with small-business development and self-employment.

 1999: Mercy Corps delivers food and supplies to 250,000 people in Kosovo and helps 100,000 refugees in Macedonia.

-2003: In Iraq, Mercy Corps begins to help vulnerable families displaced by the war.
+2003: In Iraq, Mercy Corps begins to help vulnerable families displaced by war.
 More than 1 million people flee to Jordan and Syria, where Mercy Corps helps thousands of refugees with humanitarian aid, education and job training.
-The agency also founds one of the first microfinance institutions in Afghanistan.

 2007: In the Democratic Republic of the Congo, Mercy Corps delivers water for drinking and hygiene to 50,000 people a day.

-2010: Mercy Corps is on the ground just two days after the massive earthquake in Haiti.
-The agency provides 940,000 people with emergency food, clean water, household necessities and shelter materials, as well as post-disaster trauma support for children, temporary jobs, and health campaigns to combat cholera.
+2010: Mercy Corps is on the ground just two days after the massive earthquake in Haiti and provides more than 1 million people with emergency food, clean water, household necessities, shelter materials, temporary jobs and emotional support for children.

-2011: Mercy Corps responds to the Horn of Africa’s worst drought in 60 years, providing emergency water, food and supplies to help hard-hit herding families survive, recover and become more resilient to future droughts.
-After Japan’s terrible earthquake and tsunami, we delivered lifesaving supplies to thousands of people living in shelters and helped people reopen small businesses to speed recovery.
-We also supported the people of the Middle East and North Africa, where a wave of uprisings energized a movement to build more fair and inclusive societies.
+2011: Mercy Corps responds to the Horn of Africa's worst drought in 60 years to help families survive the crisis and prepare for future disasters.
+After Japan's terrible earthquake and tsunami, we deliver lifesaving supplies to thousands of people living in shelters and help people reopen small businesses to speed recovery.